metayeti/Lime/README.md

 ## Notes

-Ideally, Lime is used for small datafiles but large datafiles (2GB and beyond) are supported.
+Ideally, Lime should be used for small datafiles but large datafiles (2GB and beyond) are fully supported.
 Packing enormous (individual) resource files is not recommended as Unlime expands each queried resource fully into memory (streaming is not supported).
 Packing lots of small resources is fine but packing may take a while when using compression.

 You are advised to use *unlime_phony.h* during development (reads data directly from files but uses the same API as *unlime.h*).
-See the demo project's code for more information.
+See the demo project's code for documentation (it is commented extensively).

 ## Credits